mathewgomas-alfred/mathewgomas.io/user_manual/painting_with_assistants.rst

 Like the vanishing point assistant, this assistant is per a set of parallel lines in a 3d space.
-So to use it effectively, use two, where the second is at a 90 degree angle of the first, and add a vanishing point to the center of both.
+So to use it effectively, use two, where the second is at a 90 degrees angle of the first, and add a vanishing point to the center of both.
 Or combine one with a parallel ruler and a vanishing point, or even one with two vanishing points.
 The possibilities are quite large.